Skip to main content

 }

-After configuring the pipeline steps, your pipeline automatically uploads your mobile application to AppSweep whenever it runs (e.g. for each commit, release, nightly test, etc…).
-In the AppSweep UI you will see all scans, chronologically ordered.
-Clicking on the most recent build allows you to explore the detailed results of your last pipeline execution.
+After configuring the pipeline steps, your pipeline automatically uploads your mobile application to AppSweep whenever it runs, e.g. for each commit, release, nightly test, etc.

 Did this answer your question?